Knowledge bases

 How it works

-When you add a knowledge base to a datapack, Meko's pg_dist_rag pipeline:
+When you add a knowledge base to a datapack using the Meko UI, Meko's pg_dist_rag pipeline:

-- Fetches documents from the source (S3, local filesystem, or NFS).
+- Fetches documents from the source (S3, local filesystem, a web page, or an NFS mount).

-- Preprocesses using unstructured to extract text from PDFs, images, parquet, iceberg, JSON, and more.
+- Preprocesses to extract text from PDFs, HTML, markdown files, text files, images, parquet, iceberg, JSON, and more.

 - Chunks the text into segments (configurable chunk size).